 The county mayor is required to devote full time to the office of county mayor, except in counties where, by referendum, it has been determined that the work is insufficient to require a full time county mayor.
 T.C.A. § 5-6-105.
 However, this requirement does not necessarily mean that the county mayor cannot have another job or manage another business.
 It does mean that the county mayor should devote a normal working day’s time to the office.

-The county mayor appoints members of county boards and committees and appoints department heads unless, as is frequently the case, the law specifically provides otherwise; these appointees are subject to confirmation by the county commission.
+The county mayor appoints members of county boards and commissions and appoints department heads unless, as is frequently the case, the law specifically provides otherwise; these appointees are subject to confirmation by the county commission.
 T.C.A. § 5-6-106(c).
 Unless there is a conflict of interest or other prohibition, the county mayor is free to appoint a member of the county legislative body in exercising the appointment power, although the appointee should not vote on the confirmation.
 Op.
 Tenn.
 Att’y Gen. U94-004 (January 4, 1994).
 Approval of an appointee requires a commission majority; if the county commission does not approve an appointment, the county mayor must make another appointment that will also be required to be approved by the county commission.
-However, the county mayor has no control over the appointment of the internal committees of the county commission unless the county mayor serves as chair of the county commission.

 The county mayor is authorized to employ secretarial and clerical assistants needed in the performance of the duties of the office of county mayor.
+The county mayor shall establish the compensation of any such assistant within the amount appropriated for such purpose by the county legislative body.
 T.C.A. § 5-6-116.
-The county commission fixes the salaries for such assistants, paid out of the general funds of the county.
-T.C.A. § 5-6-118.

 While leadership is the most important responsibility of the county mayor, leadership alone is not enough to keep county government functioning properly.
 Smooth operation also requires that each county official perform statutory administrative duties in several different areas.